Ganja In Jamaica, All You Need To Know

 When did ganja in Jamaica become illegal?

-Herb became illegal in Jamaica under the 1913 Ganja Law, supported by the white elites and the Council of Evangelical Churches in Jamaica.
+Herb became illegal in Jamaica under the 1913 Ganja Law

 With the rise of the Rastafarian movement lead by Lenard Howell, the laws became harsher in the 1940-the 60s.
 At the time, the movement leaders talked about revolutionary ideas that would undermine the colonial government and Jamaica’s ruling class.
 Fearing unrest amount the poor, they used ganja as a weapon to suppress the Rastafarian movement.